apri-me/datastructure-journey/README.md

 Every little task in real life that contains some arranging or keeping some orders has a kind of sorting problem in it.
 For instance if you're a teacher and you want to have a list of your students in an the order of their grades in exams, you need an algorithm to sort them.
 [more...](/sorting_problem)

+## Divide and Conquer

+*Divide and Conquer* approach is basically a recursive method to solve some important problems like *Sorting problem*.
+[Here](/divide_and_conquer) you can see more about this approach.

 ## Authors

 - [@Alireza Afroozi](https://www.github.com/apri-me)
 - [@Mobin Nesari](https://www.github.com/MobinNesari81)